Class 1

 Optional:

-- Find 2-3 of your favourite and most inspiring sentences from the Tipiṭaka Pāli
+- Find 2-3 of your favorites and most inspiring sentences from the Tipiṭaka Pāli